contagon/handbook/handbook/33-records-and-reports.md

 Records that are outdated or no longer needed should be destroyed in such a way that the information cannot be retrieved or reconstructed.
 When deleting membership or financial information that is stored on a hard drive or another electronic storage device, a person must ensure that it cannot be recovered through any technical means.

 Records that have potential historical value should not be discarded, destroyed, or placed in the resource center.
 Questions about the historical value of records may be addressed to the Church History Library (see contact information in [33.7.2](33-records-and-reports.md#3372-church-history)).

+## 33.10 Stake and Ward Technology Specialists

+The stake presidency calls one or more stake members to serve as stake technology specialists.
+The bishopric may call one or more ward members to serve as ward technology specialists.
+Men, women, and youth may fill these callings.

+Stake technology specialists serve under the direction of the stake clerk.
+Ward technology specialists serve under the direction of the ward executive secretary.
+Their responsibilities can include the following:

+* Teach members how to access and use Church media, apps, and other technology tools, including FamilySearch.
+* Support leaders and teachers who use technology tools to fulfill their callings.
+* Manage streaming of meetings and classes for those who cannot attend (see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings)).

+In addition, the stake technology specialist has the following responsibilities for managing Church computers in the stake, including those in family history centers:

+* Take direction from the stake presidency about placing, sharing, reassigning, and scheduling all stake computers.
+* Maintain a current inventory of all computer hardware in the stake, with serial numbers, models, capacities, and physical locations.
+* Ensure that (1) computers, software, and confidential information are secure, (2) data files are backed up regularly, and (3) backup files are stored away from the building (see [33.8](33-records-and-reports.md#338-confidentiality-of-records) and [33.9](33-records-and-reports.md#339-records-management)).
+* Be familiar with the general policies for Church computers in [38.8.10](38-church-policies-and-guidelines.md#38810-computers).
+Be familiar with guidelines for obtaining and managing Church computers.
+These guidelines are available from Church headquarters or the area office.
+They provide information about matters such as hardware and software, internet connections, repairs, disposal of computers, stolen or damaged computers, security, and use by members.

+As needed, stake technology specialists coordinate the work of ward technology specialists and provide training.